Berkeley Pit/Butte Mine-Flooding

 — 2002 – Fall, SUEPA and MDEQ issue order for Settling Defendants to begin design of water treatment plant for HSB water.
 Settling Defendants issue contract and begin construction of treatment plant.

 — 2003 – November, MR resumes mining operations.

 — 2003 – November 17, HSB water treatment plant comes online, slowing pit filling rate.

-— Montana Resources (MR) suspension of mining operations in the Continental Pit (June 30, 2000) continued through mid-November 2003 when mining resumed.
-This suspension has allowed water from the Horseshoe Bend Drainage to once again flow unchecked into the Berkeley Pit.
-Since April 1996 MR has been using this water in their mining operation, keeping it out of the Pit.
+— Since April 1996, MR has been using this water in their mining operation, keeping it out of the Pit.
+The suspension of mining operations in the Continental Pit (June 30, 2000) continued through mid-November 2003 when mining resumed and the HSB water treatment plant.
+During the suspension water from the Horseshoe Bend Drainage to flow unchecked into the Berkeley Pit.

 — The average flow rate from July 2000 through November 2003 was 1,820 gpm.
 This resulted in an additional 3.35 billion gallons of water entering the Berkeley Pit.
 This input approximately doubled the monthly filling rate.

 — Depth to water as measured in the Kelley Mine shaft in December 2016 is 557 feet, which is an elevation of 5,349 feet.